 - neighborhood association ID;

 - veteran health ID issued by the US Department of Veterans Affairs;

 - license to carry a concealed weapon or firearm; or

 - an employee ID card issued by the federal government, the state of Florida, or any county or municipality.

 If your photo ID does not include your signature, you will be asked to provide another ID that has your signature.

 Vote-by-Mail Ballot Holders

-Any voter who received a vote-by-mail (absentee) ballot may either bring that completed ballot to any of the three Supervisor of Elections offices during normal office hours on Monday or Tuesday November 2nd or 3rd, or may surrender that ballot and vote on Election Day.
+Any voter who received a vote-by-mail (VBM) ballot may either bring that completed ballot to any of the three Supervisor of Elections offices during normal office hours on Tuesday, November 8, or they may surrender that ballot and vote on Election Day.
 A voter who had previously requested a vote by mail ballot but is unable to surrender it will be permitted to vote (possibly with a provisional ballot).
-The absentee ballot will be cancelled if received later.
+The VBM ballot will be cancelled if received later.